 The United Kingdom has a rich surfing heritage spanning back to the early 1900s, littered with iconic moments and legendary surfers.

-But what about the UK’s surf brands, we hear all about Billabong, Rip Curl and O’Neill and very little about the businesses that make surfing their trade on our little isle.
+But what about the UK’s surf brands?
+We hear all about Billabong, Rip Curl and O’Neill and very little about the businesses that make surfing their trade on our little isle.

 Saltrock

 Saltrock was the brainchild of brothers Angus and Ross, after returning from a surf trip to London they immediately jumped on a train down to Cornwall for their next surfing fix.
-After living it up for a few months they quickly realised that they needed to fund their lifestyle somehow.
+After living it up for a few months, they quickly realised that they needed to fund their lifestyle somehow.

-With their love for surfing at the forefront of their mind, they set about creating a surfing brand.
-In 1988 Slatrock was born, named after their favourite surf spot in South Africa the brothers poured their time and passion into building Saltrock into the national surf brand it is today.
+With their love for surfing at the forefront of their mind, they created a surfing brand.
+In 1988 Slatrock was born, named after their favourite surf spot in South Africa.

 They started by printing t-shirts and selling them out of the boot of their surf wagon and started to grow a cult following that fiercely supported the duo and everything they stood for.